navaris/appshell/packages/react-host/README.md

 # @appshell/react-host

-Appshell React host for Webpack Module federation micro-frontends.
+Appshell React host for building micro-frontends with Appshell and Webpack Module federation.

 Working examples can be found [here](https://github.com/navaris/appshell/tree/main/examples).

-`@appshell/react-host` is intended to be run as a docker container that dynamically loads your micro-frontends.
+`@appshell/react-host` is published as a docker image and dynamically loads your micro-frontends.

 ## Getting started